EvaGraceSmith/Reading-Notes/README.md

 The growth mindset teaches that with the right attitude, you can embrace change and face the challenges needed to grow.

 So what kind of mindset helps you get into a growth mentality?
-I recently read an article at [https://www.atlassian.com/blog/inside-atlassian/growth-mindsetand], and a few thoughts stood out to help challenge and push me towards success as I embrace a huge life change: ***my career***.
+I recently read an [article](https://www.atlassian.com/blog/inside-atlassian/growth-mindsetand), and a few thoughts stood out to help challenge and push me towards success as I embrace a huge life change: ***my career***.

+My name is Eva Grace.
+After spending over a decade working with youth, I have decided to combine my passions for art, youth, and photography, and launch a new career as a web developer.
+You can follow along with me in this grand new adventure on [GitHub](https://github.com/EvaGraceSmith)

 ![Growth Mindset Chart](/NewGrowthMindset2.png)